For a unique vacation, visit one of these Portuguese wine regions, and try some local vintages

 The Douro Valley is already a stunning region of Portugal.
 With the Douro River running through it, you can enjoy boat trips exploring the valley, and the whole region has stunning views of the countryside and local vineyards.
 Just 100 kilometers west of the vibrant city of Porto, this area is a UNESCO site, as well as the world’s oldest demarcated wine region.
 If you decide to stay in a vacation rental in the region, you can look forward to spending your trip visiting wineries and tasting some delicious Port wine that has made the region a popular destination for wine connoisseurs since the 19th century.

-Visit Vinho Verde and enjoy a traditional Portuguese wine
+Visit Vinho Verde and enjoy a traditional Portuguese wine in 2021

 Vinho Verde, literally translated as Green Wine, is the largest Portuguese wine region.
 With 34,000 hectares in total, the region stretches from Portugal’s northern border with Spain, along the Atlantic coast to Portugal, this is one of the wettest and most fertile regions in the country for vines.
 The temperature and weather mean that the grapes produced here have moderate sugar levels creating a crisp acidity and lively fruit flavors in the wine which has a relatively low alcohol content of around 10 or 11%.
 The term Green Wine may have you scratching your head as to the color, but actually, wine from Vinho Verde comes in all the colors you’d expect—red, white, and rosé—as the term Green Wine actually refers to the fact that these wines should be cracked open and enjoyed at a relatively young age, typically less than three years.